davs3275/sbs/med/collier.md

 (as men would commonly distinguish them), talks like a philosopher when he affirms that those instances of misbehaviour which proceed from desire are greater than those of which anger is the occasion.
-Por a man that is angry seems to quit his hold of reason unwillingly and with pain, and start out of rule before he is aware.
+For a man that is angry seems to quit his hold of reason unwillingly and with pain, and start out of rule before he is aware.
 But he that runs riot out of desire, being overcome by pleasure, loses all hold on himself, and all manly restraint.
-Well, then, and like a philo- sopher, he said that he of the two is the more to be condemned that sins with pleasure than he that sins with grief.
+Well, then, and like a philosopher, he said that he of the two is the more to be condemned that sins with pleasure than he that sins with grief.
 For the first looks like an injured person, and is vexed, and, as it were, forced into a